 Seasonal activities in Cumberland Mountain State Park

-Don't forget to pack those good hiking shoes since there are six amazing hiking trails to choose from at Cumberland Mountain State Park that vary in difficulty.
-For those looking for an easy hike or stroll, look for the Pioneer Short Loop.
-This is a nearly two-mile trail that will take you through amazing scenery and along the shores of Byrd Lake.
-If it's a more difficult trail you crave, check out the Overnight Trail, a six-mile trail that will take you up through the hills flanking Threemile Creek.
+Don't forget to pack those good hiking shoes before your trip since there are six amazing hiking trails to choose from at Cumberland Mountain State Park.
+The trails vary in difficulty, but there will be a trail suitable for everyone.
+For those looking for an easy hike, try the Pioneer Short Loop.
+This is a nearly two-mile trail that will take you through amazing scenery along the shores of Byrd Lake.
+If it's a more difficult trail you crave, check out the Overnight Trail, a six-mile trail that will take you through gorgeous hills near Threemile Creek.

 Cumberland Mountain State Park offers a 1930's Homestead House for you to explore during your RV adventure.
-Start out by learning the history of living in the 1930's and enjoy a display of furnishings from the era.
+Start out by learning the history of living in the 1930s in the area and enjoy a display of furnishings from this time.
 These displays and artifacts found in the Homestead House showcase the FDR New Deal program, allowing you to see first hand how living during that time helped shaped the future for the historical area.
+Tours of the museum are available all year round, but you will have to pay a small fee to the non-profit organization that maintains this important local historical building.